JustDen1234/FS22_AutoDrive_Sort/README.md

+# Announcement !!
+With the release of AutoDrive version 2.0.0.3 for FS22, this commandline tool is not necessary anymore.
+Thanks for using my little program !
+Happy farming...

+___

 # FS22 AutoDrive Sort (v2.0.1)

 If you are playing FS22 and like to cycle thru the destinations with the keyboard, a button on a steering wheel or (as I do) with a PS4 controller,